 Innovate to stand out

 When Dutch beaches became inundated with paper wrappers from plastic Coca-Cola bottles, they were repurposed into chic marbled bottled caps for their Navy Rum.
-The flasks are made of recycled glass sealed with unique, irreplaceable caps promoting the message “waste to wasted.”
+The flasks are made of recycled glass sealed with unique, irreplaceable caps promoting the message “waste to waste.”

 Similarly, the circular economy is intrinsic to sustainability and the cosmetics brand Lush tapped into the closed-loop idea to make their product cycle sustainable.
 And how did that reflect in their packaging and branding, you ask?